A copywriting tip from one of the great storytellers

 Cut, cut and cut again

 But cutting alone isn’t enough.
-We still have to make sure that our words still do the job.
+We have to make sure that our words still do the job.
 It’s no good pruning a fruit tree back so far that it dies.

 One of the best copywriters in history was Ernest Hemingway.
 One of the finest ever short story writers, Hemingway didn't only know how to keep things short.
 His outrageous talent enabled him to generate energy, suspense and emotion from a mere handful of carefully chosen words.